rashad612/sentiment-analyzer/README.md

   * node 22.12.0+
   * PostgreSQL
   * Docker (optional).
-  * Make sure you machine is authenticated to Google Cloud Platform, or you have the Service Account key auth JSON file for your GCP project. https://cloud.google.com/sdk/gcloud/reference/iam/service-accounts/keys/create
+  * Make sure your machine is authenticated to Google Cloud Platform, or you have the Service Account key auth JSON file for your GCP project. https://cloud.google.com/sdk/gcloud/reference/iam/service-accounts/keys/create